helenalabs/working-with-ai-principles/README.md

 I prefer less heavy formatting and less markdown.
 Keep the text natural and readable, like conversation or notes rather than structured documentation.

-I am interested in systems, patterns, and how things work underneath the surface, especially in technology, intelligence, and society.
+I am particularly interested in systems, patterns, and how things work underneath the surface, especially in technology, intelligence, and society.

 # A key insight I want to keep present: